-A8.2.1 Scope
+A8.2.1 SCOPE

-The criteria were developed taking into account existing systems for hazard classification, such as EU- Supply and Use System, the Canadian and US Pesticide systems, GESAMP hazard evaluation procedure, IMO Scheme for Marine Pollutant, the European Road and Rail Transport Scheme (RID/ADR), and the US Land Transport.
+18. The criteria were developed taking into account existing systems for hazard classification, such as EU- Supply and Use System, the Canadian and US Pesticide systems, GESAMP hazard evaluation procedure, IMO Scheme for Marine Pollutant, the European Road and Rail Transport Scheme (RID/ADR), and the US Land Transport.
 These systems include supply and subsequent use of chemicals, the sea transport of chemical substances as well as transport of chemical substances by road and rail.
 The harmonised criteria are therefore intended to identify hazardous chemicals in a common way for use throughout all these systems.
 To address the needs for all different sectors (transport and supply and use) it was necessary to create two different classification categories, one acute category, consisting of three classes and one chronic category, consisting of 4 classes.
 The acute classification category makes provision for two acute hazard classes (acute II and III) not normally used when considering packaged goods.
 For substances transported in bulk, there are a number of regulatory decisions that can uniquely arise because of the bulk quantities being considered.
 For these situations, for example where decisions are required on the ship type to be used, consideration of all acute classification classes as well as the chronic classification classes are considered important.
 The following paragraphs describe in detail the criteria to be used in defining each of these hazard classes.

-A8.2.2 Classification categories and criteria
+A8.2.2 CLASSIFICATION CATEGORIES AND CRITERIA

-The hazard classes for acute and chronic aquatic toxicity and their related criteria are set out in Chapter 3.10, para.
+19. The hazard classes have been defined, according to the criteria set out belowfor acute and chronic toxicity and their related criteria are set out in Chapter 3, para.
 3.10.2.2 and Figure 3.10.1.

-A8.2.3 Rationale
+A8.2.3 RATIONALE